peterhinch/micropython-nano-gui/README.md

  * `fplot.py` The graph plotting module.
  * `colors.py` Color constants.
  * `framebuf_utils.mpy` Accelerator for the `CWriter` class.
-This optional file is compiled for STM hardware and will be ignored on other ports (with a harmless warning message) unless recompiled.
-Instructions and code for compiling for other architectures may be found [here](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#224-a-performance-boost).
+This optional file is compiled for STM hardware.
+It is specific to Pyboards (1.x and D) and will be ignored on other ports.
+Details may be found [here](https://github.com/peterhinch/micropython-font-to-py/blob/master/writer/WRITER.md#224-a-performance-boost).

 ###### [Contents](./README.md#contents)